esphome/esphome-docs/esphomeyaml/components/sensor/index.rst

 Sensor Filters
 --------------

-esphomeyaml/esphomelib allow you to do some basic preprocessing of sensor values before they’re sent to Home Assistant.
+esphomeyaml/esphomelib allow you to do some basic pre-processing of sensor values before they’re sent to Home Assistant.
 This is for example useful if you want to apply some average over the last few values to relief Home Assistant’s state machine and keep the history graphs in the